Best Weekend Getaways in Oregon

 3. Bend, Oregon & Tetherow

-I explored the trails and lava landscapes of Newberry National Volcanic Monument, kayaked on the pristine Cascade Lakes, wandered through Drake Park along the river, sipped local craft beers in the “Beer Town USA” scene, and enjoyed stargazing under Bend’s famously clear night skies.
+Once we arrived in Bend, I explored the trails and lava landscapes of Newberry National Volcanic Monument, kayaked on the pristine Cascade Lakes, wandered through Drake Park along the river, sipped local craft beers in the “Beer Town USA” scene, and enjoyed stargazing under Bend’s famously clear night skies.

-Just 10 minutes west from downtown Bend we found Tetherow, surrounded by sweeping high-desert views and pine forests.
+Just 10 minutes west from downtown we found Tetherow, surrounded by sweeping high-desert views and pine forests.
 The resort’s blend of mountain-lodge style and modern elegance was perfect for a romantic stay.
 I especially loved relaxing in the heated outdoor pool and hot tubs after a day of hiking, and the incredible dining with a focus on locally sourced ingredients.

 I treated myself to dinner at Solomon’s, the resort’s fine-dining restaurant.
 I also liked that the resort offered endless activities—mountain biking trails, hiking, a fitness center, and a pool—so every day felt exciting and full of possibilities.